dart-lang/site-www/src/web/dart-2.md

   such as `web/index.html`.
 [See details below.](#web-index-html)
 - Dart code, due to changes in the [Dart language and libraries.][dart-2]

-For complete examples of migrated apps, compare the `master` and `5-dev` branches of any one of the [angular-examples][] apps, such as these:
+For complete examples of migrated apps, compare the `4.x` and `master` branches of any one of the [angular-examples][] apps, such as these:

 - [Quickstart][angular-examples/quickstart]